Alisher7172/auto_fight-game_with_c-/README.md

 ## Overview

-intended for hooome assignment game stats automatically but you can adjust
+intended for home assignment game starts automatically but you can adjust

 ## Features